emiloberg/nativescript-emulator-reload/README.md

 # nativescript-emulator-reload

 This small gulp script will monitor the source files of a [NativeScript](https://www.nativescript.org/) project and when a file is changed it'll rebuild and reload the emulator.
+Will also use Babel to compile your ES6+ JS into ES5 if you want it to.

 Currently only supports iOS emulators.